Shaik-Imamuddin/console-projects/README.md

 4.Division
 ->based on the condition it will displays the block of statements.
 ->if the next_calculation=="no" then the loop should be terminated

+#To-Do List
+->In This project it will displays the options like
+1. Add Task
+2. Remove Task
+3. Display Tasks
+4. Exit
+->I had taken an empty list it will append the tasks to the list ->In the same way we can remove and display the tasks of the list ->Until you go for choice 4 it will repeatedly iterate the loop.